-Upon receiving the results of our first survey during Fall 2015, the Office of Faculty Excellence created a priority-setting committee that evaluated the findings and a strategy committee that worked with faculty and department and administrative leadership to determine which areas will be addressed first, and next steps.
+Upon receiving the results of our first survey during Fall 2015, Faculty Excellence created a priority-setting committee that evaluated the findings and a strategy committee that worked with faculty and department and administrative leadership to determine which areas will be addressed first, and next steps.

 - Personal and family policies

 View the complete findings from the COACHE survey results in the Provost’s Report.

 The committee identified two strategies per area and below is the progress that has been made:

 Recognition and Appreciation